iExecBlockchainComputing/iexec-dapps-registry/README.md

 ### Wrapper smart contract:

-call the iexec offline app with the proper parameters
+Calls the iexec offline app with the proper parameters

 ### Offline App:

-Computes the result image using the algorithm introduced above
+Computes the result image using the algorithm introduced above.
+This program will be written in Keras and implement the model described in "A neural algorithm of artistic style" by Gatys et al. 2015 [1].

 ## Sequential diagram of the solution

-Step 1: The user uploads two images on the web-interface
+Step 1: The user uploads two images using the web-interface

 Step 2: The wrapper smart contracs starts the computation of the offline app to create the result image.

 Step 3: When the image has been created, the link of the resulting image is sent to the wrapper smart contract

 Step 4: The user can then download this image from the web interface

 ## Bonus: a DApp smart contract with truffle tests